kanyun-inc/ytk-mp4j/README.md

 Your serial programs can be easily parallelized and distributed with ytk-mp4j.

-Ytk-learn is a general machine learning library which uses ytk-mp4j to realize distributed version:
+[ytk-learn](https://github.com/yuantiku/ytk-learn) is a general machine learning library which uses ytk-mp4j to realize distributed version:

 1. Uses allreduce to aggregate the count of instances.
 2. Uses allreduceMap to count frequency of occurrence of all features.